-Criterion (new) Guidance Dispute resolution mechanisms should be established through open and consensual agreements with relevant affected 4.2 parties.
-Each company has the autonomy to implement their own Petitions, Claims and Complaints (PCC) management system, which shall contain: Rights and duties of the company, its employees and contractors Response times PCC system management procedure Acknowledgments, recognitions and other positive aspects.
-Mechanism to ensure timely and complete responses to PCCs In special cases (e.g. People with special needs or who speak languages other than Spanish, or others) there shall be tools to achieve an easy understanding of the system.
+pute resolution mechanisms should be established through open and consensual agreements with relevant affected ties. th company has the autonomy to implement their own Petitions, Claims and Complaints (PCC) management system, ich shall contain: Rights and duties of the company, its employees and contractors Response times PCC system management procedure Acknowledgments, recognitions and other positive aspects.
+Mechanism to ensure timely and complete responses to PCCs In special cases (e.g., People with special needs or who speak languages other than Spanish, or others) there shall be tools to achieve an easy understanding of the system.
 Especially, see 4.2.2.
-All the information regarding PCCs is available in appropriate forms and languages.
-Complaints should be dealt with by mechanisms such as Joint Consultative Committees (JCC), with gender representation and, where relevant, migrant worker representation.
+All the information regarding PCCs is available in appropriate forms and languages. ich shall contain: Rights and duties of the company, its employees and contractors Response times PCC system management procedure Acknowledgments, recognitions and other positive aspects.
+Mechanism to ensure timely and complete responses to PCCs In special cases (e.g., People with special needs or who speak languages other than Spanish, or others) there shall be tools to achieve an easy understanding of the system.
+Especially, see 4.2.2. mplaints should be dealt with by mechanisms such as Joint Consultative Committees (JCC), with gender representation d, where relevant, migrant worker representation.
 Grievances may be internal (employees) or external.
-The legal counsel (indicator 4.2.4), including its costs, shall be defined by mutual agreement between the parties.
-For Scheme and Independent Smallholders, refer to the current RSPO Guidance Documents for Scheme and Independent Smallholders.
-Where a resolution is not found mutually, complaints can be brought to the attention of the RSPO Complaints System.
-Refer to helpful texts for guidance, such as the UN Human Rights Commission (HRC) endorsed 'Guiding Principles on

-Business and Human Rights: Implementing the UN "Protect, Respect and Remedy" Framework', 2011,
+Refer to useful deline texts, such as the guide approved by the Human Commission on Human Rights (CHR) 2011 'Guiding Principles on siness and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework" (especially nciple 3 on the grievances system). e legal counsel (indicator 4.2.4), including its costs, shall be defined by mutual agreement between the parties.
+Scheme and Independent Smallholders, refer to the current RSPO Guidance Documents for Scheme and Independent allholders. ere a resolution is not found mutually, complaints can be brought to the attention of the RSPO Complaints System. er to helpful texts for guidance, such as the UN Human Rights Commission (HRC) endorsed 'Guiding Principles on Siness and Human Rights: Implementing the UN "Protect, Respect and Remedy" Framework', 2011. a a